 Introduction to Fair Isle

 Have you been longing to knit a beautiful Fair Isle project but had no idea how to start?
 Then this is the class for you!
-This single session class will cover what Fair Isle knitting is, how to hold your yarn, carrying your yarn properly throughout the piece, how to catch your floats, and the importance of yarn dominance, all while working up a beautiful hat.
+This single session class will cover what Fair Isle knitting is, how to hold your yarn, carrying your yarn properly throughout the piece, and the importance of yarn dominance, all while working up a beautiful cowl.

-Prerequisites: knitting in the round, CO, k, p, k2tog, ssk, how to use double pointed needles
+Prerequisites: knitting in the round, CO, k, p

 Cost: $20 per person, plus supplies, 8 student maximum